Event 4: Empowering LGBTQ+ people to succeed

 Make a pledge

 What does being LGBTQ+ in the workplace look like today and what type of training do organisations need to ensure their retention and career progression?
-Explore how we can create workplaces that support LGBTQ+ individuals to stand up and stand out.
+We explored how we can create workplaces that support LGBTQ+ individuals to stand up and stand out.

 Be an advocate

 Make a pledge and receive a digital credential